arosbio/cpsign-dl4j/README.md

 - [Change log](#change-log)
 - [TODOs](#todos)

+## License
+CPSign is dual licensed, where the user can choose between the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html) with additional terms (which can be found at the [Aros Bio website](https://arosbio.com/cpsign/license)) or a [commercial license](comm-license.txt).
+See further details at the [Aros Bio website](https://arosbio.com/cpsign/license).

 ## Building
 This project uses Maven as build tool and depends on the `confai` module of [CPSign](https://github.com/arosbio/cpsign).
 The build specification [pom](pom.xml) is currently configured to run on CPU on OS X with M1 chip, and needs to be configured differently for different hardware, i.e. in case GPU/CUDA is available. see [ND4J Backends](https://deeplearning4j.konduit.ai/multi-project/explanation/configuration/backends) for more information.
 The build should be tweaked in order to fit your intended usecase, for convenience we have supplied two build profiles [thinjar](#option-1-build-a-thin-jar) and [fatjar](#option-2-build-a-fat-jar) - the former should be useful in case you wish to incorporate `cpsign-dl4j` into another piece of software, and the latter is used for using directly on the CLI.
 Read more in each section for greater details.